mollywilliams/grace-notes.github.io/_topics/rabbinical-schools.md

 ---
 title: Rabbinical Schools
 layout: lesson
+description: "Until the formation of the later Rabbinical colleges, which flourished after the Jews were driven from Jerusalem, the instruction in the divinity schools seems to have been chiefly oral."
 ---

-**Rabbinical Schools 3**

-Rabbinical Schools in the First Century
+**Rabbinical Schools in the First Century**

-From “The Life and Epistles of St. Paul” by W. J. Conybeare and J. S.
+From *The Life and Epistles of St. Paul* by W. J. Conybeare and J. S.
 Howson, Eerdmans

 Until the formation of the later Rabbinical colleges, which flourished